ARL DSRC Introductory Site Guide

 3.5.
 Secure Remote Desktop (SRD)

 The SRD enables users to launch a gnome desktop on an HPC system via a downloadable Java interface client.
 This desktop is then piped to the user's local workstation (Linux, Mac, or Windows) for display.
 Once the desktop is launched, you can run any software application installed on the HPC system.
-For information on using SRD or to download the client, see the Secure Remote Desktop page on the DAAC website.
+For information on using SRD or to download the client, see the Secure Remote Desktop page on the DAV Center website.

 3.6.
 Network connectivity